- About Us

 - Stewardship workdays throughout the spring, summer, and fall: Volunteers clean and help maintain the native plant beds and trails.

-- Summer camp volunteers help in daily activities (15 years and older); Guest presenters for Day Camps have included musicians, storytellers and local experts.
+- Summer camp volunteers (13-18 years) help in daily camp activities; Guest presenters for Day Camps have included musicians, storytellers and local experts.

 - Animal Haunts: During the month of October volunteers help build the prairie maze, stuff scarecrows, make leaf garlands, decorate the DTE Energy Nature House, run the outside games and concession stand, and act as a trail guides.
 We average about 200 volunteer hours hosting everyone's favorite non-scary Halloween program.